RobInLabUJI/unitree-go2-ros2/README.md

 - &check; Robots Configurations.
     - &check; Porting of robot description packages to ROS 2.
     - &check; Porting of robot URDF to ROS2 (add new ros2_control tag).
-    - &check; Porting of robot configurationf to ROS2.
+    - &check; Porting of robot configuration to ROS2.
     - &check; Porting of robot launch Files to ROS2.
 - &check; Upgrade go2 description model for ros2 humble
-- &check; Spawning go2 in gazebo environment.
+- &check; Spawning go2 in Gazebo environment.
 - &check; Working rviz only demo.
 - &check; Working Gazebo with teleoperated robot.
 - &check; Adding IMU and 2D LiDAR.